 If an older person you know declines help with an abusive situation, don’t give up.
 Support their wishes, reassure them that you are here to help, continue to offer support, provide information, and consult with professionals if necessary.
 If at any point you are worried about the immediate safety of the older person, contact the police immediately.

 Where you can Report Elder Financial Abuse in British Columbia

 If you suspect investment fraud, contact the BCSC:

 Telephone: 604-899-6854 or 1-800-373-6393 (toll free across Canada)

 Email: [email protected]

-If you suspect other forms of financial abuse, there are resources that you can look to for help.
+If you suspect other forms of financial abuse, these are resources that you can look to for help:

-- SAIL (Senior Abuse Information Line) from Seniors First BC is a resource for older adults to receive general information about elder abuse.
+- Seniors Abuse Information Line (SAIL) from Seniors First BC is a resource for older adults to receive general information about elder abuse.
 It is also a safe contact to discuss possible abuse or mistreatment.
 BC residents can contact SAIL at 604-437-1940 or 1-866-437-1940 (toll free).

 - Contact the RCMP or local police if you feel the abuse is a criminal matter.
 You can also call VictimLink BC at 1-800-563-0808 to receive information and referral services if you are a victim of a crime.